the4thdoctor/pg_chameleon/README.rst

 * list_config List the available configurations and their status ('ready', 'initialising','initialised','stopped','running')
 * add_source register a new configuration file as source
 * drop_source remove the configuration from the registered sources
-* stop_replica ends the replica process
+* stop_replica ends the replica process gracefully
 * disable_replica ends the replica process and disable the restart
 * enable_replica enable the replica process
 * sync_replica sync the data between mysql and postgresql without dropping the tables